-Working in a playful and dynamic way she uses evocative materials such as elastic, cardboard, felt and tape.
-She creates sculpture or contextual drawings that stimulate narrative through using the installation space as part of the work.
+Working in a playful and dynamic way Harriet uses familiar, evocative materials to create sculpture and installations that stimulate narrative by investing the space into the work.
 By revealing or highlighting what is already there a viewer’s perception of an object and it's environment can be shifted or changed.

-This methodology also applies with a more recent move into live art and the emergence of her letter costumes.
-Working collaboratively with performers and videographers, Harriet groups these wearable sculptures into words to make singular, resonant statements.
-Taking them on walkabout around streets and public spaces the letters talk to people as they go about the word and its varied meanings.
-These moving artworks and their subsequent films investigate similar ideas to her other work, from a performative rather than static angle: "My installations play with the dynamic of a space, becoming alive when the viewer moves through them.
-Conversely, the peopled words are alive themselves, moving amongst the viewers and through the space."
+This methodology also applies with a move into live, publicly engaged art through her letter costumes.
+Working collaboratively with performers, videographers and photographers, Harriet groups these wearable sculptures into words to make singular, resonant statements.
+Taking them on walkabout through public spaces the letters talk to people as they go about the word and its meanings.
+These mobile artworks investigate similar ideas to her static work: "My installations play with the dynamic of a space, becoming alive when the viewer moves through them; the peopled words are alive themselves, moving amongst the viewers and through the space."

-Harriet has an MFA Textiles from Goldsmiths 2007 and supports her practise working in art fabrication.
+Harriet supports her practise working in art fabrication.

 EDUCATION: